-(2) Unaudited figures stated on a cash basis, which may differ from the audited figures included in Appendices C-1 and C-2.
-Gross Revenues include interest income.
+(1) Unaudited figures, which may differ from the audited figures included in Appendices C-1 and C-2.
+See Schedule 3 in Appendix C-2 for further detail about Gross Revenues and expenditures for the fiscal year ended June 30, 2011.